Enhancing Conformal Prediction via Class Similarity: Enhancing CP Using Class Similarity

 Since the corollary holds for any $x$, it reflects the relation $\mathbb{E}[|\mathcal{G}_\lambda(X)|] \leq \mathbb{E}[|\mathcal{G}(X)|]$.
 This theory supports the empirical observation (in Section~\ref{sec:exp}) that the empirical expectations obey $\hat{\mathbb{E}}[|\mathcal{G}_\lambda(X)|] < \hat{\mathbb{E}}[|\mathcal{G}(X)|]$, with a substantial margin.

 \textbf{Surprising behavior: The average prediction set size also decreases in practice.} As will be shown in our experiments, with well-tuned $\lambda$ (small enough), we observe $\hat{\mathbb{E}}[|\mathcal{C}_\lambda(X)|] < \hat{\mathbb{E}}[|\mathcal{C}(X)|]$, in benchmark settings, even though the penalty does not imply it directly.
-Actually, while we reached a guarantee for decreasing the number of ``out-of-group'' labels, potentially, there can be an increase in ``in-group'' labels, since $\hat{q} \leq \hat{q}_\lambda$ but the score of $y$ from the same group of $\hat{y}(x)$ remains the same.
+Actually, while we reached a guarantee for decreasing the number of ``out-of-group'' labels, potentially, there can be an increase in ``in-group'' labels, since $\hat{q} \leq \hat{q}_\lambda$ but the score of $y$ from the same group of $\hat{y}(x)$ remains the same. \tomt{This case is illustrated in Figure~\ref{fig:illustration}.}

 We turn to establish a theory for reduction in the average prediction set size for small enough $\lambda$.
 To this end, let us start by some definitions.